Your todo list:

 Start the route by working from right to left on the diagonal ledge that heads up towards the first bolt (which is about 20 feet off the deck).
 Follow the well-placed and nicely spaced bolts slightly leftwards and upwards through a slight bulge and steep section.
 The angle of the climb backs off as you ascend.

 There are many nice flakes and positive ledgy holds on the way up.
-Beware holds popping off or breaking, however, as this is a new route and some of the rock (especially in the lower section) feels/sounds hollow.
+Beware holds popping off or breaking; however, as this is a new route and some of the rock (especially in the lower section) feels/sounds hollow.
 The route should clean up nicely as it sees more traffic.
-A very good climb for the moderate leader.
+This is a very good climb for the moderate leader.

 When being lowered or rappelling down from the anchors, work right to avoid winding up in the pine tree below the route.
 Medium to large cams can be used to build an anchor system for the belayer on the ledge system west of the pine tree.

-This is downhill from the Fin, and directly across from Left Hand Rock (and Triceratops and T-Rect).
+This is downhill from the Fin and directly across from Left Hand Rock (and Triceratops

 7 bolts and two twist link anchors at top.